There is no Albanian on Duolingo. So, let's talk about the possible reasons for that and some alternatives.

 Through the gamification of learning, also makes the whole process much more engaging.
 You can see yourself progress as you make your way through the different topics and tests that come along with it.

-Then there is the chatbot feature that simulates conversations and makes for great practicing your Albanian language skills.
+Then there is the chatbot feature that simulates conversations and makes for great practicing of your Albanian language skills.
 For an introvert like me, it helps to build up my courage to eventually feel confident enough to use it when out and about.

 While these mobile apps do share a common goal of making language learning fun and accessible, what sets Ling apart is the focus on practical vocabulary, sentences, and phrases that you will use in everyday speech.